CSC207-2022F-UofT/course-project-poppin-party-peacocks/README.md

 1. There is a .jar file in the src folder.
 To run the project, download the .jar file and run it with Java.
 2. Clone the project on Intellij IDEA and run main.java.

-### Sample Use Case (Making a new account, creating a new wishlist, and searching for an Amazon product)
+### Sample Use Case (Making a new account, creating a new wishlist, searching for an Amazon product, adding it to the wishlist, viewing product details)
 1. Launch the application
 2. (Currently on Welcome Page): Click "Sign Up" at the bottom right of the screen.
 3. Enter the required information and click large "Sign Up" button.
+4. (Currently on Welcome page): Click "Log in" at the bottom left of the screen and log in with your newly created account
-4. (Currently on the List Of Wishlists Page): Click on the "Add Wishlist" button at the bottom of the screen.
+5. (Currently on Home Page): Click on the "+" button at the bottom of the screen to add a new wishlist.
-5. A window will open, prompting the user to enter a name for the new wishlist.
+6. (Currently on Add Wishlist Page): A window will open, prompting the user to enter a name for the new wishlist.
+Click the add button and the new wishlist will be opened
-6. (Currently on a Wishlist Page): Click the "Add Item" button at the bottom right of the screen.
+7. (Currently on a Wishlist Page): Click the "+" button at the bottom right of the screen to search for a new item.
-7. (Currently on the Item Search Page): At the text bar on the top of the page, enter a desired keyword and click the "Go" Button (example: "mechanical keyboard")
+8. (Currently on the Item Search Page): In the text bar on the top of the page, enter a desired keyword and click the "Go" Button (example: "mechanical keyboard"), or paste an amazon URL of a specific item you want to add to the wishlist.
-8. Wait up to 70 seconds for the search results to appear on screen.
+9. If searching via a keyword, wait up to 70 seconds for the search results to appear on screen.
+If searching via URL, the search result will appear on screen after a few seconds.
+10. Select the item you want to add by clicking on it in the displayed list and click the "Add Selected" button at the bottom of the window.
+11. (Currently on the Wishlist Page): Click on the item in the list and click on the "->" button at the bottom of the screen to view the item's details
+12. (Currently on the Item Page): Here, the user can view the details of the item by scrolling the green panel.
+The user can also click on the details button at the bottom of the screen to view price history details.

 ### Testing Coverage
 Link to drive: https://drive.google.com/drive/folders/1vBOrXq9PS0V2Lgpx0BiFhdVVPZ0tIobO?usp=sharing